meaker2718314/aquaticPhotoSegmentation/README.md

 ## Predictions

 5 Batches of test predictions can be accessed in **Results/Saved Class Predictions**, alongside the original RGB image and the manually annotated image.
-Below is an exemplar prediction computed by the model next to the default image:
+Below is an exemplar prediction computed by the model adjacent to the original RGB image.

 ![image](https://github.com/meaker2718314/aquaticPhotoSegmentation/assets/70233435/9314dc90-9ce7-4980-b52d-9d6b97947058)